Cynog/arduino-extram/README.md

 ### 2.1 Requirements

 For Linux users there is a Makefile for compiling, flashing and connecting to serial port using ```screen``` or ```cu```.
 This makefile should also work for Mac users.
 Windows users could use an IDE like Microchip Studio.
-For the Makefile one needs the following packages, which are all available via the package managers like apt:
+For the Makefile one needs the following packages, which are all available via the package managers like apt.
 * ```make```
 * ```avr-libc``` (libraries)
 * ```gcc-avr``` (compiling)